Jack Ainsley

-Jack Ainsley (born 17 September 1990) is an English footballer who plays as a defender for Stowmarket Town.
+Jack Ainsley (born 17 September 1990) is an English footballer who is player/joint manager at Felixstowe & Walton United.

 Club career

 Early career

 Born in Ipswich, Suffolk, His father George Ainsley and brother Stuart Ainsley also were at Ipswich as youngsters but never broke into the first team.
 Ainsley first started his career as a striker with an impressive goal ratio at youth level but since his professional contract Ainsley has currently adapted to right back or centre back.

 Ipswich Town

 Ainsley signed a one-year professional contract on 9 June 2009 with Ipswich Town despite interest from a number of Premier League clubs.
 Ainsley made his debut for Ipswich Town in a 3–3 draw with Shrewsbury Town after extra time in the League Cup, which was won 4–2 in a penalty shootout.

 On 30 April 2010 he signed a one-year extension with the club.
 On 7 August he made his Football League debut replacing Mark Kennedy in the 89th minute in a 3–1 win over Middlesbrough.
 In April 2011 he was awarded an initial six-month contract extension by the club.

 Ainsley made his first league start for Ipswich, playing as a centre back in their 7–1 away defeat to Peterborough on Saturday 21 August 2011.

 On 20 December 2011 Jack Ainsley signed a new contract keeping him at Portman Road until June 2013.